memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ### Mounting the image

 To mount the image in Dockerfile, we won't be able to use standard `mount`.
-Instead we'll use mtools.
-We'll also need to figure out offset of the partition, as we don't want to hardcode it to `4194304`.
+Instead, we'll use mtools.
+We'll also need to figure out the offset of the partition, as we don't want to hardcode it to `4194304`.
 We can do this by using `fdisk` and `awk`:
 ```Dockerfile
 RUN OFFSET=$(fdisk -lu 2023-05-03-raspios-bullseye-arm64.img | awk '/^Sector size/ {sector_size=$4} /FAT32 \(LBA\)/ {print $2 * sector_size}')
 ```